Prosecutor: Police justified in shooting of man after chase

 Barbara Sands, Kyron’s mother, declined to comment.

-Local and state police were involved in a long chase with Sands in February 2019 that started in Norwich, continued through several cities and ended with a car crash on Interstate 395.
+Local and state police were involved in a chase with Sands in February 2019 that started in Norwich, continued through several cities and ended in a car crash on Interstate 395.
+Sands fled and was later shot and killed in Willimantic.
 No officers or civilians were injured.

 In the report, Gailor said Sands, 39, shot at police and stole several cars along the way while being chased by police.